freeradical13/freeradical13.github.io/index.md

 The [ABC Model of Flower Development][] describes how three genes in meristems lead to the four types of flower organs (A genes in the outer sepals and petals, B genes in the middle petals and stamens, and C genes in the inner stamens and carpels).
 Sepals arise where only A genes are active.
 Petals arise where only A and B genes are active.
 Carpels arise where only C genes are active.

+An [epiphyte][] is a plant that grows on another plant, gathering resources independently.
+Parasitic plants are like epiphytes except they extract resources from the host plant.

 ##### Chloroplasts

 [Chloroplasts][] are plastids that act as the site of photosynthesis.
 Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).